With its origins and homeland being Hungary, this particular breed of dog is not that well known outside of the country.

 Their back is quite straight and their tail has a tendency to hang more downwards.

-Their hindquarters are strong in nature and their feet are quite small in size compared to the rest of them.
+Their hindquarters are strong and their feet are quite small in size compared to the rest of them.

-However, their legs, in general, are slender but muscular providing them with the speed that they require in order to herd.
+However, their legs, in general, are slender but muscular providing them with the speed that they require to herd.

 Their coloring can often be quite muted while some can be completely black and others with white or various other shades thrown into the mix.